top of page

 A lady shrugging her shoulder

-Because, practised skills transfer to performance.
-In other words the way you practice is usually a reflection of your performance.
-Practising with awareness, thought and intention contributes to the development of a long-lasting and healthy vocal technique and habits.
+Because practiced skills transfer to performance.
+In other words, the way you practice is usually a reflection of your performance.
+Practicing with awareness, thought, and intention contributes to the development of a long-lasting and healthy vocal technique and habits.

 This exercise involves singing a single note that ascends by a semitone on the vowels "Oo Ah."
 It's an excellent warm-up for the articulators, vocal folds, and resonators, making it an ideal starting exercise.

-Watch and sing with the video to get the most out of the blog.
+Watch and sing along with the video to get the most out of the blog.
 (Male Version)

 Popular among singers, singing teachers, and choir directors, there are several versions on YouTube, but I believe this is the most effective and is my favourite.